 Accommodations ~ The Secret Garden™

-Our charming Secret Garden™ Positano program is hosted at a villa-style Bed & Breakfast (B&B, 3 or 4-star) located in the center of town on the sea.
+Our charming Secret Garden™ Positano program is hosted at a villa-style Bed & Breakfast (B&B, 3, 4 or 5-star) located in the center of town on the sea.
 Decoration follows the Positano colors with cool ceramic tiles in each bedroom, along with private bathroom and shower in each room.
 All rooms are bright, clean and with an attentive staff.
 Amenities include hairdryer and air conditioning.
 Breakfast is served each morning, and daily maid service is provided for your convenience.

 Mediterranean gardens and lemon groves dot the Amalfi Coast, and gardens grow almost all year long producing red cherry tomatoes, plump eggplant, zucchini and sweet oranges.
 Olives also grow in abundance thanks to the warm Mediterranean climate, fertile volcanic soil and salted sea breeze all of which provide perfect growing conditions.
 Organic herbs of basil, sage, parsley, oregano, rosemary and mint, line gardens and fill pretty terracotta pots set on terraces.
 The local organic herbs that we grow in our garden are used in our cooking classes, along with our own Extra Virgin First Cold-Pressed olive oil.